top of page

 ★ Clinical trial drugs are paid for by the research study, and Colorado law requires insurance to cover routine patient care costs in clinical trials.
 Check with your insurer about any additional costs of required scans and blood tests.

 COCA may help pay for transportation to a clinical trial.
-See COCACares.
+Visit COCACares on our Financial Assistance Program page of our website.

 Clinical Trial Phases

-Phase 1 - Studies that are usually conducted with healthy volunteers and that emphasize safety.
-The goal is to find out what the drug’s most frequent and serious adverse events are and, often, how the drug is metabolized and excreted.
+Phase 1 - A phase of research to describe clinical trials that focus on the safety of a drug.
+They are usually conducted with healthy volunteers, and the goal is to determine the drug's most frequent and serious adverse events and, often, how the drug is broken down and excreted by the body.
+These trials usually involve a small number of participants.

-Phase 2 - Studies that gather preliminary data on effectiveness (whether the drug works in people who have a certain disease or condition).
-For example, participants receiving the drug may be compared with similar participants receiving a different treatment, usually an inactive substance (called a placebo) or a different drug.
+Phase 2 - A phase of research to describe clinical trials that gather preliminary data on whether a drug works in people who have a certain condition/disease (that is, the drug's effectiveness).
+For example, participants receiving the drug may be compared to similar participants receiving a different treatment, usually an inactive substance (called a placebo) or a different drug.
 Safety continues to be evaluated, and short-term adverse events are studied.

-Phase 3 - Studies that gather more information about safety and effectiveness by studying different populations and different dosages and by using the drug in combination with other drugs.
+Phase 3 - A phase of research to describe clinical trials that gather more information about a drug's safety and effectiveness by studying different populations and different dosages and by using the drug in combination with other drugs.
+These studies typically involve more participants.

-Phase 4 - Studies occurring after the FDA has approved a drug for marketing.
-These including postmarket requirement and commitment studies that are required of or agreed to by the sponsor.
-These studies gather additional information about a drug’s safety, efficacy, or optimal use.”
+Phase 4 - A phase of research to describe clinical trials occurring after FDA has approved a drug for marketing.
+They include postmarket requirement and commitment studies that are required of or agreed to by the study sponsor.
+These trials gather additional information about a drug's safety, efficacy, or optimal use.

 bottom of page